 Will the movie come with any exciting real-world accoutrements?

-Thankfully, you can immerse yourself in Barbie Land spiritually, visually, and sonically.
-The film will have a full original soundtrack, dubbed BARBIE: THE ALBUM, which will include music by Ken himself (a.k.a.
-Ryan Gosling), Nicki Minaj, Ice Spice, Lizzo, HAIM, Khalid, and Charli XCX.
-Dua Lipa, of course, will be heavily featured, and her main track came out with a music video showing Gerwig in a director’s chair and snippets of one of Barbie’s big choreo numbers between scenes of Dua dancing around various Barbie-related set pieces (pink Cadillac, life-size pink slipper, etc.) There’s also a tiny snippet of Nicki Minaj’s song, which seems to remix Aqua’s “Barbie Girl,” at the end of the newest trailer.
+Thankfully, you can immerse yourself in Barbie Land spiritually, visually, sartorially, sonically, and just about every other way.
+The film will have a full original soundtrack, dubbed BARBIE: THE ALBUM, which will include music by Nicki Minaj, Ice Spice, Lizzo, HAIM, Khalid, and Charli XCX.
+Ken himself (a.k.a.
+Ryan Gosling) gets his own song, reportedly an ’80s-style power ballad called “I’m Just Ken.”
+Dua Lipa, of course, will be heavily featured, and her main track came out with a music video showing Gerwig in a director’s chair and snippets of one of Barbie’s big choreo numbers between scenes of Dua dancing around various Barbie-related set pieces (pink Cadillac, life-size pink slipper, etc.) There’s a tiny snippet of Nicki Minaj’s song, which seems to remix Aqua’s “Barbie Girl,” at the end of the newest trailer.
 This is sure to have significant impact on my Spotify Wrapped.

 .